-Crime is something which never goes away.
-Sadly, there will always be a need for high or maximum security prisons in the UK and elsewhere.
+Crime is something that never goes away.
+Sadly, there will always be a need for high or maximum security prisons in the U.K. and elsewhere.
 Prison breaks are less common than you might think, but for the sake of keeping an innocent public safe, it’s important that the most dangerous people incarcerated are kept far aware from causing any further harm.

-Here are a few interesting facts about the most secure prisons in the UK, and what makes them so scary to inmates – and something of a relief to innocent citizens on the outside!
+Here are some interesting facts about the UK’s most secure prisons, and what makes them so scary to inmates – and something of a relief to innocent citizens on the outside!

 There are eight prisons in the UK which you can consider high security.
 These include Woodhill, Belmarsh, Full Sutton, Wakefield, Long Lartin, Frankland, Whitemoor and Manchester (Strangeways).
 Of these, perhaps the most infamous is Wakefield.

-HMP Belmarsh, meanwhile, is generally used to house prisoners convicted of terrorism offences.
+HMP Belmarsh, meanwhile, is generally used to house prisoners convicted of terrorism offenses.
 Bronson and Huntley have spent time here, too.
-Belmarsh is also well-known for its on-site sports facilities, which are actually provided by Charlton Athletic FC.
+Belmarsh is also well-known for its on-site sports facilities, which are actually provided by Charlton Athletic F.C.

 Belmarsh is actually one of the biggest prisons of its kind in the UK, as it can house up to 910 convicts.
 It is a purely male jail.